Market Structure

 - Ask who holds the mandate for the yacht being proposed.
 A clean answer takes one sentence; a muddled one tells you which hat the adviser is wearing.

 - Ask to see the yacht's Greek charter licence.
-Licensed commercial yachts are what make the 13% weekly VAT rate, insurance and legal chartering possible.
+Licensed commercial yachts are what make the reduced weekly VAT treatment, insurance and legal chartering possible.

 - Ask for the full cost in writing: base, APA, VAT, gratuity guidance.
 A professional produces this without being pressed.